shopify website builder

 Shopify makes connecting your store with social platforms and email marketing providers easy, allowing you to build a well-rounded marketing strategy.

-Collecting emails through pop-ups, banners, or landing pages lets you build a list of potential customers you can market to repeatedly without paying for ads every time.
+Collecting emails through pop-ups, banners, or landing pages lets you build a list of potential customers to market to repeatedly helping you build a site for free and grow your audience without paying for ads every time.

 4. Tracking Performance with Analytics Tools